robertkng/poi/README.md

 User Story
-Any guests can search and view images / details of points of interest in that city.
-But, any signed in users can save down the images and details.
+Any guests can search any large city and view the images and details of each points of interest in that city.
+But, only signed in users can save down the images and details onto their logged in account.

 Technology that will be used in the web application: